EASY to follow steps and video showing how to build this cheap DIY Round Table Top from Plywood Circles, in any size you need it!

 My local stores have a Birch Plywood too.
 I usually think Birch requires more sanding and doesn’t absorb darker stain as well.
 But, go with what you love!

 You can see how I built that DIY Kitchen Table Pedestal Base and the steps for the DIY White & Grey Distressed Paint look in previous posts.
 Those tutorials include full written steps and how-to videos to help you do those projects at home. 🙂

-Watch this DIY Round Table Top Build Video
+Making A Round Table Top – Build Video

 Seeing someone do something always helps me understand the DIY Project better.
 Watch this 5-minute video for a better look at each step. 🙂

 Here’s What You’ll Need

 - Straight Cut Router Bit

 - Circular Saw

 - 120-grit and 180-grit Sanding Block

 - Sharp Box Knife and a Small Hand Plane